ClojureBridgeLondon/workshop-content-gitbook/simple-values/index.md

 # Simple Values

-In Clojure, simple values are numbers, strings, boolean (true or false), nil and keywords.
+In Clojure, simple values are numbers, strings, boolean (true or false) and nil.

 These simple values are use to represent the information your code will use.